AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-zoom-viewer-about/c-html5-20-zoom-viewer-localization.md

 ---
 description: Certain content that the Video Viewer displays is subject to localization, including zoom buttons and a full screen button.
-seo-description: Certain content that the Video Viewer displays is subject to localization, including zoom buttons and a full screen button.
-seo-title: Localization of user interface elements

 solution: Experience Manager
 title: Localization of user interface elements
-uuid: 00df92c5-3a10-4973-904d-de5a6b3b9258

 feature: Dynamic Media Classic,Viewers,SDK/API,Zoom
 role: Developer,Business Practitioner
 ---